IamAK147/Certify/README.md

 > The above 2 steps need to be run everytime you are running the project.

-### Setting local database
-1. Find the file in the Database folder name 'bcertify'.
-2. Open 'localhost/phpmyadmin/'.
-Then go to Databases -> Click on 'Create Database' -> Giver the database  name '' -> Click on the 'Import' button on the top bar -> Under the 'File to import' Section Click on Browse and Select the .SQL file-> Click 'Import'.
-3. You can see all the tables and Data

 ### Now we can start the server